Instant overview

 Creatine: Creatine is a staple for lower body power.
 It suggests that creatine helps increase physical performance in successive bursts of short-term, high-intensity exercise, which is ideal for heavy leg days.

-Complex Carbohydrates: Training legs is energy-intensive.
+Complex carbohydrates: Training legs is energy-intensive.
 Consuming complex carbs like oats or sweet potatoes ensures your glycogen stores are topped up for optimal performance.

 Why Carbs Aren't The Enemy | Different Types of Carbohydrates & Benefits